Location: 35.33373N 25.24323E

 What can we add in order to clarify this matter?

 On the day this picture was taken, the sea was calm (no Meltem blowing) and the sea water level was therefore probably a bit lower than usual.
 The dimensions of the rock-cut basin are quite apparent:

 - Length: around 37.5 m

 A slope cannot be seen on the picture and the various visitors did not mention anything about a slope as the bottom of the basin is probably horizontal.

-The Nirou Khani rock-cut basin is therefore not a port or a cothon, as it is too small, but the size of the basin corresponds very well to a twin slipway with two galleries of 5 x 35 m.
+The Nirou Khani rock-cut basin is therefore not a port or a cothon, as it is too small, but the size of the basins correspond very well to slipways with three galleries of ca. 5 x 40 m.
 However, if it had no slope, it must have been difficult to haul a ship inside or to keep the workers feet dry.